phragasm/phragasm/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ... bachelors degree
+- 🔭 I’m currently working on ...
+Bachelors degree
 - 🌱 I’m currently learning ...
 Computer Science
 - 👯 I’m looking to collaborate on ... any Python, or Java project
 - 🤔 I’m looking for help with ...